Fantasy Films And Shows' Iconic Locations

 The great river of Anduin which gives life to Middle Earth was made impossible by the picturesque Waiau River between Te Anau and Manapouri in Fiordland.
 In this picture, you can remember in the movie that it is where the Fellowship while in their boat ride in Anduin were welcomed by the towering Argonath—statues of Isildur and his father Elendil—marking the border of Gondor.

 Cair Paravel is not a world away but actually found in New Zealand as well like the film locations of The Lord of the Rings movies.
+Remember this cove that became a doorway to the world of Narnia?
 The Cathedral Cove in Coromandel is a popular beach destination near Auckland.
 The region sits on a narrow stretch of pohutukawa-lined coves, one of which suited perfectly for the role.
 Travellers may enjoy different water sports at the gulf and other recreational activities in its lush rainforested hills.